 Are you one of the 30 percent of Americans who have bad or poor credit or among the many more who have no credit at all?
-If yes, you certainly know how hard it is to get a loan from a traditional bank!
+If yes, you certainly know how hard it is to get an advance from a traditional bank!

-The good news is lawsuit loan lenders don’t do credit checks.
+The good news is lawsuit advance lenders don’t do credit checks.
 And that’s not all.
 You won’t need to prove whether you have an income.

 All you need is an active injury lawsuit or insurance claim.